All the best Black Friday phone deals available now

 The budget Samsung Galaxy A21 sports a 6.5-inch HD Plus Infinity-O display, 4,000-mAh battery, 15-watt fast charge support, 32GB of internal storage and 3GB of RAM.
 It also has a 13-megapixel front-face camera and four camera lenses on the back: a 16-megapixel main camera, 8-megapixel ultrawide, 2-megapixel macro and 2-megapixel depth camera.
 The phone can be expanded to 512GB of storage through a microSD card.

-Discuss: Black Friday cell phone deals available now: iPhone XR, Samsung Galaxy S20, Motorola Razr 5G and more
+Discuss: Black Friday cell phone deals available now: iPhone 11, Samsung Galaxy S20 and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.